Code-Institute-Submissions/dennyshow-milestone-project-2/README.md

 ## My second Milestone Project

 Throughout this project I will be using the technologies that I have learnt so far from Code Institue.
-This project will consist of HTML5, CSS3 and JavaScript.
+This project will consist of HTML5, CSS3, JQuery and JavaScript code.

-My site is designed for London Bus Transport.
+The site designed was a London Bus Transport SPA.
+Data was retrieved via TFL in a CSV file
 I have decided to follow the project requirement provided in brief.

 ## UX

 The UX for this project is quite simple, it's mainly a Single Page Application(SPA) site.
 The navigation is easy and smooth for users.
+It starts when the page loads.
-The colour shceme was very simple and makes the site quite visible and readable.
+The colour shceme was very simple and makes the site quite clear and readable enough for users.
+The Charts was allowed to scroll incase user is viewing from smaller devices.

 ## Features

 * Images for this project have been acquired via google.

-* Nav - Bootstrap used for quick production of modern CSS and use of their predefinded classes.
+* Navbar - Bootstrap used for quick production of modern CSS and use of their predefinded classes.

+* Button - Was used to allow user navigate easily on page.

-* IntroJS was used to improve UX and navigate site.
+* IntroJS - was used to improve UX and tour users around when page loads or when the button is clicked

-* DC Charts - Was used to display all data on site
+* DC Charts - Was used to render all charts on page to display.

-* Favicons -  Icons was used to improve the UX for the logo when viewed by a fan/visitor.
+* Favicons -  Icons was used to improve the UX for the logo when viewed by a user/visitor.

-* Wireframing- I just did some mock ups on paper of how the site generally should look and feel.
+* Wireframing- I just did some mock ups on paper with pen of how the site generally should look and feel.

 ### Possible feature to implement

-* Animate - Could be possible to add some anime interactions
+* Animate - Try to add some anime interactions in charts

-*

 ### Getting Started